ryuhei-mori/tinyfft/README.md

     void init(int k, double complex *w);

 A table w of twiddle factors is initialized for FFT of length 2^k.
+The size of table is 2^(k-1).

     void fft(int k, double complex *x, const double complex *w);